Lindblad and Bloch equations for conversion of a neutron into an antineutron: Density matrix formalism. Oscillations in vacuum

 In view of a tiny value of the mixing parameter $\varepsilon = \tau^{-1}_{n\bar n}\la 10^{-23} $ eV \cite{01}, the level splitting $d$ caused by the ambient magnetic field suppresses oscillations for any conceivable experiment.
 In an ultra-short time limit $\Lambda t/2 \ll1$ (\ref{14}) yields \be \rho_{22} \simeq \varepsilon^2 t^2. \ee

 The time evolution law (\ref{15}) does not allow to define the transition probability per unit time \cite{05}.

-It is important to separate the suppression of oscillations caused by the level splitting from the decoherence which is also called the quantum damping \cite{17}.
-Decoherence is induced by the medium in which the two-state system is embedded.
-The interaction with the environment destroys the off-diagonal elements of the density matrix and as a result the interference between the two states becomes impossible.
 The von Neumann-Liouville equation (\ref{5}) with a Hermitian hamiltonian describes the unitary evolution of the density matrix.
 With the account of $\beta$-decay this property gets lost.
 This amounts to a factor $\exp (-t/\tau_\beta)$ in front of (\ref{14}).
 All four elements of $\hat \rho$ are exponentially decaying with equal rate.
 The Bloch vector $\veR$ shrinks in length but the oscillation pattern remains intact.

-On the contrary, decoherence drastically changes the character of the $n\bar n$ transitions.
-In the next section we consider the simplest example -- the interaction of neutrons with the trap walls.
+It is important to make a distinction between the suppression of oscillations due to level splitting and the decoherence which is also called the quantum damping \cite{17}.
+The key point of decoherence is that the off-diagonal elements of the density matrix are damped if the interaction within the environment is different for $|n\ran $ and $|\bar n'\ran$ states \cite{28a}.
+This is obviously the case for $n-\bar n$ system.
+In the next section we consider the simplest example -- the interaction of neutrons with the trap walls. \